The Haier Big Hoot Auckland 2018 - Frequently Asked Questions

-The Big Hoot is a large scale art trail event that will be swooping through the streets of Auckland City and its surrounds for ten weeks from early March to May 2018.
+The Haier Big Hoot is a large scale art trail event that is now swooping through the streets of Auckland City and its surrounds for nine weeks from the 3rd of March to the 6th of May 2018.

-Up to 40 bespoke-designed, fiberglass 1.6m tall Owls will be displayed on the trail.
-Each owl will be sponsored by a business, educational institution, community group or individual, and bespoke designed by artists, both established and emerging artists.
+There are 47 bespoke-designed, fiberglass 1.65m tall Owls being displayed on the trail.
+Each owl is sponsored by a business, educational institution, community group or individual, and bespoke designed by artists, both established and emerging artists.

-Local school children will also be invited to take part in the Big Hoot through a schools programme called “the Little Hoot”.
-Auckland schools can purchase their own Owlets to design, a 90cm version of the Owls, which will be placed on the trail but returned to each school once the public display has finished.
+Local school children have also completed bespoke pieces to take part in the Big Hoot through a schools programme called “the Little Hoot”.
+These will be placed on the trail but returned to each school once the public display has finished.

 At the end of the event, each large Owl will be auctioned to raise funds to help support children with cancer and their families throughout New Zealand.

 This project is presented by Child Cancer Foundation in partnership with the International creator of the event, Wild in Art.